hiweller/spiderfish/README.md

 # Image Sorting

 How is 'Sorting.py' deciding which images to pass, and which to fail?
-Because fish have such a wide variety of body forms and colors, rather than train it to look for fish, python sorts images based on other, more easily calculated images.